zachesposito/zachesposito.github.io/_posts/2019-05-08-publishing-internal-data-to-cloud-part-2.markdown

 Dependencies:
 * `aws-sdk` - [AWS SDK for JavaScript](https://github.com/aws/aws-sdk-js)
 * `mssql` - [SQL Server client for Node](https://github.com/tediousjs/node-mssql)
-* `./parser` is just a utility module that parses the orders JSON and makes sure that it's an array.
+* `./parser` is a utility module that parses the orders JSON and makes sure that it's an array.

+On the **Environment variables** card create these variables with these keys, filling in the values as appropriate for your database:
+* `databaseName`
+* `rdsEndpoint`
+* `sqlPass`
+* `sqlUser`

+`exports.handler` is the function that runs when the Lambda is triggered.
+This gets the name of the newly uploaded S3 file, gets the JSON contents of that file, parses the JSON back into an array of order objects, then sends the orders to the `insertOrders` function.

+`insertOrders` uses `mssql` to begin a transaction, drop the orders table if it already exists in the database, then add a new orders table that has a row for each order.
+If any errors are encountered it tries to rollback the transaction.

 [part-1-post]:{{ site.baseurl }}{% post_url 2019-05-01-publishing-internal-data-to-cloud-part-1 %}